ForkBombGIT/Learning-Repo/README.md

 .
 ├── Haskell
-│   ├── LearnYouAHaskell          # Code written throughout the reading of Learn You A Haskell
+│   ├── LearnYouAHaskell          # Code written throughout the reading of Learn You A Haskell │   ├── H-99                      # Solutions to Ninety Nine Haskell Problems from Haskell wiki
 ```
 ## Sources
 ### Haskell